manglemix/Trokara/README.md

 # Trokara
 A versatile and well documented package for developing terrestrial characters

+# IMPORTANT NOTICE
+### Trokara is undergoing an api_change.
+Most of the code will be refactored, and a few old functionalities will be removed,
+### while making way for new improvements.
+If you would like to see these changes, use the api_change branch.
+### Do note however, this branch is subject to many changes

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)